FAQ's - Donors

 Once we receive your application we will review and get in touch within 3-4 business days.

 Pasteurization is a very gentle, controlled heating process using special equipment that kills viruses and bacteria while still maintaining 95% of nutrient content that was originally present in the milk.

 While a few of the immune properties might be lost, there are many more that survive the pasteurization process.
 In addition, some beneficial enzymes are actually activated by the pasteurization process.
 World Health Organization(WHO), Indian Academy of Pediatrics (IAP), American Academy of Pediatrics (AAP) technical guidelines recommend that only screened pasteurized human donor milk be given to premature and critically ill babies, if mother’s own milk is unavailable.

-We are the first and only Indian facility to be certified with FSSAI and ISO 22000.
+We are the first and only Indian Human Milk Facility to be certified with ISO 22000.
 We process the milk in ISO-7 and ISO-8 clean rooms, which comply with FDA GMP guidelines.

 Thus you can be rest assured that your invaluable donations will undergo the best proprietary processing technology before it is supplied to the sick babies.

 We have the highest priority for Safety and quality and thereby screen all our applicants before accepting their milk as the recipient of the donor milk are often critically ill and/or premature babies in NICU.